overview

 The drive up is half the experience.

-The road is narrow and slightly broken in sections, but manageable with careful driving.
+The road is narrow and slightly broken in sections, but manageable.

 At the top: